enpit/fleux/README.md

 import { render } from 'react-dom';
 import { connect, withState } from 'fleux';

-// Write your component as you would do if it were just taking props. const CounterDisplay = function ({store}) {
+// Write your component using a `store` prop. const CounterDisplay = function ({store}) {
     return (
         <div>Counter is {store.counter}</div>
     )
 }

-// Use the `withState` HOC to have your component consume a value from the store. const CounterDisplayWithState = withState(CounterDisplay);
+// Use the `withState` HOC to bind store keys into your component. const CounterDisplayWithState = withState(CounterDisplay);

-// For a component to be able to alter data in the store, it can use a corresponding setter function. const CounterButton = function ({store}) {
+// Writing to the store will trigger updates in components that read the key that is written to. const CounterButton = function ({store}) {
     return (
         <button onClick={() => store.counter = store.counter + 1}>Count</button>
     )
 }

-// Again, just use `withState`, which injects the setter prop into your component. const CounterButtonWithState = withState(CounterButton);
+const CounterButtonWithState = withState(CounterButton);

 // Define your app and include the stateful components.